mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

 **Note: This guide describes how to set up the development environment on MacOS or Linux.**

-If you run into any issues getting your environment set up, check the [Troubleshooting](#troubleshooting) section at the bottom for common solutions.

 A macOS computer is required to build the Mattermost iOS mobile app.

 ## Environment Setup